raystack/dagger/docs/guides/create_dagger.md

 INFLUX_RETENTION_POLICY=autogen
 ```

-- If used with InfluxDB sink, [`tag_`](https://docs.influxdata.com/influxdb/v1.8/concepts/glossary/#tag-key) should be appended to the beginning of those columns which you want as dimensions.
+- In Influx sink, add [`tag_`](https://docs.influxdata.com/influxdb/v1.8/concepts/glossary/#tag-key) prefix to use the column as a dimension.
 Dimensions will help you slice the data in InfluxDB-Grafana.
 InfluxDB tags are essentially the columns on which data are indexed.
-Find more on influxDB tags here.
 DO NOT use tag* for high cardinal data points with a lot of unique values unless you provide a filtering condition; this will create tag explosion & kill the InfluxDB.
 Ensure there is at least one value field present in the query(not starting with tag*).

-- The data generated can be visualized in Grafana dashboards integrated with InfluxDB.
+- The data generated can be visualized with the help of tools like Grafana & chronograph.

 ## Kafka Sink

 - Kafka sink enables aggregated data to be published to a Kafka topic in protobuf encoded format and is available for consumption by any type of consumer.
 After a Dagger job is deployed, the new topic is automatically created in the output Kafka cluster if auto-creation is enabled.
 - Listing some of the configurations essential for Kafka sink Dagger.
-Find more about them [here](update-link).
+Find more about them [here](https://github.com/odpf/dagger/tree/main/docs/reference/configuration.md).

 ```properties
 # === sink config ===